vprocopan/vprocopan.github.io/README.md

 # vprocopan.github.io
 The very first html project of mine.
-Just a documentation of internet banking of EuroCreditBank
+Just a documentation of internet banking of EuroCreditBank, done with HTML, CSS, JavaScript